Kaik/KaikmediaAdminLTETheme/README.md

-# ZikulaAdminLTETheme
+# KaikmediaAdminLTETheme
-Theme for Zikula 1.4.2 based on AdminLTE theme
+Theme for Zikula 1.4.5 based on AdminLTE theme